fetchyfox/jr-react-dev-exercise/README.md

 ## Code Requirements
 Your project **must** use React and Material UI "mui" components.
 JSX allows using standard HTML elements but these must be used sparingly.
 Additional libraries can be used as you see necessary (you may be asked why you chose those libraries).

+We highly recommend using the [create-react-app](https://github.com/facebook/create-react-app) boiler plate.

 ## Features
 This is the minimum required functionality/feature your project must have: